Wil Myers Player Props: Reds vs. Rangers

-The Cincinnati Reds, including Wil Myers and his .447 slugging percentage in past 10 games, including three extra-base hits but no home run), take on starting pitcher Nathan Eovaldi and the Texas Rangers at Great American Ball Park, Monday at 6:40 PM ET.
+Wil Myers -- with a slugging percentage of .432 in his past 10 games, including three extra-base hits -- will be in action for the Cincinnati Reds against the Texas Rangers, with Martin Perez on the hill, on April 25 at 6:40 PM ET.

-He strung together two hits (going 2-for-4) in his most recent appearance against the Pirates.
+In his last game he had a one-hit showing (1-for-3) against the Rangers.

 Wil Myers Game Info & Props vs. the Rangers